SiddharthShyniben/community-health/templates/CONTRIBUTING.md

 <!-- URL to Github Release or npm package? -->
 - **Check if you're using the latest version of {display-name}** and if you can get the desired behavior by changing {display-name}'s options/settings.
-- **Check if there's already a plugin which provides that enhancement.**
+- **Check if there's already a plugin that provides that enhancement.**
 - **Perform a search on GitHub and Google** to see if the enhancement has already been suggested.
-If it has, add a comment to the existing issue instead of opening a new one.
+If it has, comment on the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues][issues].
-Create an issue on that repository and provide the following information:
+Create an issue on the repository and provide the following information:

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
-- **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
+- **Provide a description of the suggested enhancement** in as many details as possible.
 - **Provide specific examples to demonstrate the steps**.
-Include copy/paste-able snippets which you use in those examples, as [Markdown code blocks][md-code-block].
+Include copy/paste-able snippets which you use in those examples, as Markdown code blocks.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 - **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of {display-name} which the suggestion is related to.
-If you use the keyboard while following the steps, record the GIF with a keybinding visualizer like [Keycastr][keycastr] **(There is also a quick hack for doing this in macos – Simply turn on Sticky keys)**.
+  If you use the keyboard while following the steps, record the GIF with a keybinding visualizer like [Keycastr][keycastr].
 You can use [this tool][licecap] to record GIFs on macOS and Windows, and [this tool][silentcast] on Linux.
-- **Explain why this enhancement would be useful** to most {display-name} users.
+- **Explain why this enhancement would be helpful** to most {display-name} users.
   <!-- and isn't something that can or should be implemented as a community package. -->
 - **List some other projects** where this enhancement exists.
-- **Specify which version** of {display-name} you are using, as there is the probability that this enhancement has already been implemented in a future version
+- **Specify which version** of {display-name} you are using.
+Sometimes the enhancement you would like has already been implemented in a future version.
   <!-- You can get the exact version of {display-name} by looking at the package.json -->

 ### Your first code contribution

-Want to help, but not sure what to do?
-You can go through the [issues][issues], or go to the [contributing page][contributing]
+Want to help but are not sure what to do?
+You can go through the [issues][issues], or go to the [contributing page][contributing].

 <!--
-List out the names of labels which are suitable, ie. `help-wanted`, etc.
+List out the names of labels that have been approved.
+For example: `help-wanted`, etc.
 Here's an example:
 -->

 Or, you can look through these issues:
 - [Help wanted](https://github.com/search?q=is%3Aopen+is%3Aissue+label%3Ahelp-wanted+user%3Agithub-username+sort%3Acomments-desc&type=issues)

-The issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have.
+The issue lists are sorted by the total number of comments.
+While not perfect, it gives a reasonable idea of the impact a given change will have.

 ### Local Development

 If you see a bug in {display-name}, or just want to experiment with it, you can